Table of Contents

 Read next: my Malaysia blog posts

-So the bar was set high for Borneo, but I think it’s a place I’m going to need to give a second chance.
+So the bar was set high for Borneo, but I think it’s somewhere I need to give a second chance.
 We landed in Sandakan to visit the Sepilok Orang Utan Rehabilitation Centre then caught a local bus to Semporna to go diving.
 Both these cities were slightly dirty and scary.

-In Semporna, we were advised not to walk around at night and on one occasion, returning from dinner a few doors down from the hostel with a group, a local boy aged about 10 grabbed my boob.
-The diving around Semporna was cool but I wonder how much the Western dive instructors enjoy living there.
+In Semporna, we were advised not to walk around at night and on one occasion, returning from dinner a few doors down from the hostel with a group, a local boy aged about 10 attempted to molest me.
+The diving around Semporna was spectacular but I wonder how much the Western dive instructors enjoy living there.

 I slightly blame myself for not spending enough time in Borneo.
 We had just under a week including transit days which only allowed us time to visit the orangutan sanctuary and spend a couple of days diving.